UCDglobalchange/gdstem/index.md

 ### Ecosystem structure and history

-GDSTEM represents vegetation using **cohorts** that retain information about ecosystem age and land-use history.
-This allows the model to represent ecological legacies that can persist long after a disturbance or land-use transition has occurred.
+GDSTEM represents vegetation using cohorts that retain information about ecosystem age and land-use history, providing a framework for examining the long-term ecological legacies of disturbance and land-use change.

-### Coupled carbon, nitrogen, and water dynamics
+### Coupled ecosystem processes

-The model represents interactions among vegetation productivity, carbon allocation, soil carbon and nitrogen cycling, nutrient availability, and ecosystem hydrology.
-These coupled processes determine how terrestrial ecosystems respond to changes in environmental conditions.
+Carbon, nitrogen, water, and vegetation dynamics are represented within a coupled process-based framework, allowing ecosystem responses to environmental change to emerge from interactions among biogeochemical and hydrological processes.

-### Land-use and land-management dynamics
+### Land use and management

-GDSTEM explicitly represents transitions among natural vegetation, croplands, managed grasslands, and urban land.
-Managed land types distinguish annual and perennial crops, pasture, and rangeland, allowing differences in vegetation characteristics and land management to influence ecosystem dynamics.
+GDSTEM represents historical transitions among natural and managed ecosystems together with land-management processes.
+This allows differences in land use, management, and ecosystem history to influence terrestrial carbon, nitrogen, and water dynamics.

 ### Global-change applications